-Kappa Kappa Gamma Alumnae Bursary-A bursary of \$100, provided by a trust fund created and maintained by annual contributions from the Alumnae of Kappa Kappa Gamma, is available annually for a woman undergraduate in any year and faculty who has good scholastic standing and has need of financial assistance.
+Kappa Kappa Gamma Alumnae Bursary No. 2-A bursary of \$200, provided annually by the Alumnae of Kappa Kappa Gamma, is offered to a woman undergraduate in any year and faculty who has good scholastic standing and has need of financial assistance.
 The award will be made by the Joint Faculty Committee on Prizes, Scholarships, and Bursaries, in consultation with the Dean of Women.